Belgian insurer P&V Group commits to banning physical distribution of mail

 “Therefore we were looking for a system that should really be intuitive.
 A non-trained co-worker should be able to sit at a desk and use it straightaway.
 Because if that is possible, then we know that we have a user-friendly system that will really help to improve our services towards our stakeholders.” says Bart Van Bouwel, responsible for the project at P&V Group.

-In this case Docbyte advised P&V Group to use the Captiva software solution to scan the incoming paper flow and insert the documents, together with incoming mails, into the process in order to be digitally handled.
+In this case P&V group decided, together with Docbyte as a partner, to implement a solution to scan the incoming paper flow and insert the documents, together with incoming mails, into the process in order to be digitally handled.
 That’s 2,5 million pages less to print for P&V Group, with the added advantage that digitized print and electronic mail are now ‘one’.

 Change for the better